Corning Inc.

-Corning Incorporated is an American multinational technology company that specializes in specialty glass, ceramics, and related materials and technologies including advanced optics, primarily for industrial and scientific applications.
+Corning Incorporated is an American multinational technology company specializing in glass, ceramics, and related materials and technologies including advanced optics, primarily for industrial and scientific applications.
 The company was named Corning Glass Works until 1989.
-Corning divested its consumer product lines (including CorningWare and Visions Pyroceram-based cookware, Corelle Vitrelle tableware, and Pyrex glass bakeware) in 1998 by selling the Corning Consumer Products Company subsidiary (now known as Corelle Brands) to Borden.
+Corning divested its consumer product lines (including CorningWare and Visions Pyroceram-based cookware, Corelle Vitrelle tableware, and Pyrex glass bakeware) in 1998 by selling the Corning Consumer Products Company subsidiary (later Corelle Brands) to Borden.

 As of 2014, Corning had five major business sectors: display technologies, environmental technologies, life sciences, optical communications, and specialty materials.
 Corning is involved in two joint ventures: Dow Corning and Pittsburgh Corning.
-Quest Diagnostics and Covance were spun off from Corning in 1996.
+The company completed the corporate spin-offs of Quest Diagnostics and Covance (now Fortrea) in January 1997.
 Corning is one of the main suppliers to Apple Inc. Since working with Steve Jobs in 2007, to develop the iPhone; Corning develops and manufactures Gorilla Glass, which is used by many smartphone makers.
 It is one of the world's biggest glassmakers.
 Corning won the National Medal of Technology and Innovation four times for its product and process innovations.